 \subsection{Considerations on the CBR}

-In Table~\ref{Tab:Ntx}, per each simulated density and case, and for both technologies, the average number of messages generated and the average \ac{CBR} are reported.
-The CBR indicates the portion of resources that are currently estimated as used by the generic node, with more details provided in Appendix~C. In the case of LTE-V2X, the average number of transmissions per packet is also shown in Table~\ref{Tab:Ntx}.
+In Table~\ref{Tab:Ntx}, for each density and simulated case, and for both technologies, the average number of messages generated and the average \ac{CBR} are reported.
+The CBR indicates the portion of resources currently estimated as being used by the generic node, with more details provided in Appendix~C. In the case of LTE-V2X, the average number of transmissions per packet is also shown in Table~\ref{Tab:Ntx}.

-If we compare the second group of cases in Table~\ref{Tab:Ntx}, which corresponds to the co-channel conditions investigated in the previous subsection, with the first group, which corresponds to either technology alone, we notice that the coexistence impacts more on the CBR of IEEE~802.11p than on the CBR of LTE-V2X.
-The CBR increase in IEEE~802.11p is higher when the preamble insertion is introduced and this is motivated by the presence of a larger protected area, which is an aspect that has been thoroughly discussed in Section~\ref{sec:resSimplified}.

-If the attention is focused on scenarios with large density (i.e., 150+150~v/km), it can be observed that in the case of the preamble insertion the \ac{CC} reduces the average messages generated in IEEE~802.11p to less than 3 per station per second; this eventually causes the \ac{DA} to increase, as observed in Fig.~\ref{fig:Histe}.
+If attention is focused on high density scenarios (i.e., 150+150~v/km), it can be observed that in the case of preamble insertion, \ac{CC} reduces the average messages generated in IEEE~802.11p to less than 3 per station per second; this eventually causes the \ac{DA} to increase, as observed in Fig.~\ref{fig:Histe}.